-OWASP Top 10: XML External Entities (XXE) Security Vulnerability Practical Overview
+OWASP Top 10 in 2017: XML External Entities (XXE) Security Vulnerability Practical Overview

 XML External Entities (XXE or XML injection) is #4 in the current OWASP Top Ten Most Critical Web Application Security Risks.